waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn #4831: Calcifer used Headbutt (Hit).
 Umbreon used Sand-Attack.
 - Turn #4834: Calcifer used Headbutt (Missed).
 Umbreon used Pursuit.
 - Turn #4835: Calcifer used Headbutt (Missed).
 Umbreon used Pursuit.
 - Turn #4838: Calcifer used Headbutt (Missed).
 Umbreon used Sand-Attack.
+- Turn #4839: Calcifer used Headbutt (Missed).
+Umbreon used Sand-Attack.
+Accuracy at -3.
+- Turn #4840: Using Headbutt again.
 Accuracy is very low.
-- Turn #4839: Selecting FIGHT.
-Using Headbutt.